open-zaak/open-zaak/docs/installation/config/env_config.md

 * `DB_CONN_MAX_AGE`: maximum age of a database connection, in seconds.
 This reduces overhead of connecting to the database server for every request.
 Defaults to `60`.

+* `OPENZAAK_DOMAIN`: a `[host]:[port]` or `[host]` value indicating the canonical domain where Open Zaak is hosted/deployed, e.g. `openzaak.example.com:8443`.
+This value is used (together with `IS_HTTPS`) when fully qualified URLs need to be constructed without HTTP request context available.
+Defaults to empty string.

 * `USE_X_FORWARDED_HOST`: whether to grab the domain/host from the `X-Forwarded-Host` header or not.
 This header is typically set by reverse proxies (such as nginx, traefik, Apache...).
 Default `False` - this is a header that can be spoofed and you need to ensure you control it before enabling this.

+* `OPENZAAK_REWRITE_HOST`: whether to rewrite the request host of all incoming requests with the value of `OPENZAAK_DOMAIN`, discarding the original `Host` header or headers set by reverse proxies.
+Useful if you provide the services only via the NLX network, for example.
+Defaults to `False` and conflicts with `USE_X_FORWARDED_HOST`.

 * `NUM_PROXIES`: the number of reverse proxies in front of Open Zaak, as an integer.
   This is used to determine the actual client IP adres.
 Defaults to 1, however on